Some History to Share

 The Mimbres people lived here about 1,000 years ago, and as far back as 1883, the site has attracted the interest of archaeologists.
 Adolf Bandelier stopped to visit Dr. Granville Wood, homesteading the property in 1883.
 In 1929-31, the first scientific excavation was led by Paul Nesbitt of the Logan Museum, Beloit, Wisconsin.

-In the 70's, the Mimbres Foundation conducted another major dig and study of the Mattocks Site.
+In the 1970's, the Mimbres Foundation conducted another major dig and study of the Mattocks Site.
 Detailed information can be found in the texts available for purchase in the museum gift shop or learned on our tours.
+The GCAS Library is available by appointment.